 - Kashmiri red chilli powder – ½ tablespoon

 - Wash the peas thoroughly and soak them overnight or at least 5-6 hours.

-- Keep it on high flame till you hear 1 whistle, then allow the peas to cook on low heat for about 20 minutes.
+- Keep it on high flame until one whistel, then allow the peas to cook on low heat for about 20 minutes.
 This will ensure that the peas turn soft and mushy.

 - Take a frying pan and dry roast some cumin seeds, fennel seeds, and coriander seeds.
 Keep stirring so that they don’t burn.

-- Grind them coarsely once they have cooled a little.
+- Once they have cooled a little, grind them coarsely.

 - Take a potato masher and mash the boiled peas a little.
 If there is a lot of water, cook the peas on medium flame, till they thicken up slightly.
-Remember that the peas would also thicken up on their own, so you don’t need to dry them completely.
+Remember that the peas would also thicken up once they cool down, so don’t dry them completely.

-- Take some oil in a small pan.
+8. Take some oil in a small pan.
 Once it’s hot, add a few cumin seeds and asafetida.
-Add it to the peas.
+Add it to the mushy peas.

 For the Aloo tikkis –

-9. Boil the potatoes.
-In a pressure cooker, add the potatoes and enough water to submerge the potatoes in it.
+9. For boiling the potatoes, add the potatoes and enough water to submerge them, in a pressure cooker.
 Close the lid and keep on high heat until you hear three whistles.
 Remove from heat.

 10. Remove the lid once the steam releases and allow the potatoes to cool.

 11. Peel the potatoes and mash them while they are still warm.